1. What’s your story? Where are you from?

 It’s quite complicated.
-When I illustrate I am more or less collaging or ‘scultping’ my image.
+When I illustrate I am more or less collaging or ‘sculpting’ my image.
 After doodling and dribbling on a piece of paper, I work out a rough line drawing.
-Then I draw all the seperate parts of the image in pencil, ink or paint.
-I scan in all the seperate drawn pieces and collage them together on the computer.
+Then I draw all the separate parts of the image in pencil, ink or paint.
+I scan in all the separate drawn pieces and collage them together on the computer.
 This way I can easily determine the composition and scale, adjust color or add textures if necessary.
 Working this way might seem a bit complicated but it gives me more freedom to play around.

 5. Who and/or what inspires your work?

 I can be inspired by everything!
 From daily events to something someone says or even how something smells.
 Begin a creative to me means always be curious and on top of my senses.
 I love to enjoy the little things in life and get inspiration from what I see.
 Nature, music, textures and colors are very inspirational to me.
 In this digital age, I love to look at various Instagram or Pinterest accounts to discover how people curate their feed or how they style or compose their pictures.

 6. What role does art play in your life?
 How does it change the way you view the world?

 As mentioned before I am a very curious person and I love to explore everything that comes my way.
 By looking around and surrounding myself with things that I find interesting, I keep myself inspired.
 Through colors, shape, light, composition, form, it can be anything.
 By looking at things from different angles I feel more open to finding creative solutions or points of view.
 This inspiration and creativity I try to apply in the illustrations and images I create.

 I first did a Graphic Design study and after graduating, I started studying Illustration at Willem de Kooning Academy, where I also graduated from.

 8. Where do you see yourself in five years?
 Working in an agency?